marianavenancio/marianavenancio/README.md

 - 👋 Hi, I’m @marianavenancio
 - 👀 I’m Tech Recruiter
 - 🌱 I’m currently learning agile methodologies
-- 💞️ I’m looking to collaborate with job opportunity
+- 💞️ I’m looking to collaborate with job opportunities

 <!---
 marianavenancio/marianavenancio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.